-Figure 5: Trend of adherence to clearance of the protected region over time in terms of numbers, excluding naturally compliant objects.
+Figure 6: Trend of adherence to clearance of the protected region over time in terms of numbers, excluding naturally compliant objects.

-Whereas adoption of, and compliance to, space debris mitigation practices at a global level is noted as slowly increasing, it is of importance to note that the successful implementation is still at too low level to ensure a sustainable environment in the long-run.
-Notably, some of the increase in up take of mitigation measures as measured by the metrics above, such as controlled re-entries of rocket bodies or post mission disposal success rates for payloads in LEO, are linked with the deployment and retirement of large constellations.
+Whereas adoption of, and compliance to, space debris mitigation practices at a global level is noted as slowly increasing, it is of importance to note that the successful implementation is still at a too low level to ensure a sustainable environment in the long-run.
+Notably, some of the increase in uptake of mitigation measures as analysed by the metrics above, such as controlled re-entries of rocket bodies or post mission disposal success rates for payloads in LEO, are linked with the deployment and retirement of large constellations.
+Other effects, such as a shift in usage of operational mission orbits in Low Earth Orbit as show in Fig. 2.18, are however independent of the category of the payload.

-The extrapolation of the current changing use of orbits and launch traffic, combined with fragmentation and limited post mission disposal success rate could lead to a cascade of collision over the next centuries, as show in Fig. 7.4.
-The consequence of limited space debris mitigation since the start of the space age, and changing launch traffic, already has significant on-orbit consequences in terms of most frequent close approaches, as discussed in Section 3.5.
+The extrapolation of the current changing use of orbits and launch traffic, combined with continued fragmentations and limited post mission disposal success rate could lead to a cascade of collision events over the next centuries.
+Even in case of no further launches into orbit, it is expected that collisions among the space debris objects already present will lead to a further growth in space debris population.